phiresky/joint-multilingual-speech-recognition-and-language-id/talk/talk.md

 Ward (2000):

-> produce backchannel feedback upon detection of:
+> produce backchannel feedback after 700ms of detection of:
 >
 > - a region of pitch less than the 26th-percentile pitch level and
 > - continuing for at least 110 milliseconds,
 > - coming after at least 700 milliseconds of speech,
-> - providing you have not output back-channel feedback within the preceding 800 milliseconds,
+> - providing you have not output back-channel feedback within the preceding 800 milliseconds

 Almost always based on pitch and power